mroughan/aleph-zero-heroes/content/posts/post_mcu_timeline1.md

 in network views of the data.
-So, inspired by the map of Napolean's Russian campaign by [Minard](https://en.wikipedia.org/wiki/Charles_Joseph_Minard) (Tufte called Minard's figure "one of the best statistical graphics ever", *Beautiful Evidence*).
+So, inspired by the map of Napolean's Russian campaign by [Minard](https://en.wikipedia.org/wiki/Charles_Joseph_Minard) (Tufte called Minard's figure "one of the best statistical graphics ever" in *Beautiful Evidence*).

 {{< figure src="/img/Minard.png"